samgoree/data-science-notes/_chapters/10-regression.md

 Which of these models is best?

 If our only goal is minimizing the error, the model with as many terms as possible is best.
 But in data science, our goal is usually not minimizing the error, but modeling a real relationship in the world.
 As a result, we need some way to test whether our model actually generalizes or not.
 Data scientists typically test generalization by splitting the data into two groups: a training set and a testing set.

-The training set is used to fit the model, while the testing set is used to evaluate whether or not the model is *overfit* to the training data, meaning that it is too close to the training data and
+The training set is used to fit the model, while the testing set is used to evaluate whether or not the model is *overfit* to the training data, meaning that it is too close to the training data and has thus failed to predict the testing data.

 <img src="../../assets/images/polynomial6.png"/>